UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 The ASDK is used in two modes within UKCloud:

-- Physical hardware (pre-production) - Community support with Microsoft
+- Physical hardware (pre-production) - Community support with Microsoft.

-- Virtual servers (development and testing) - not officially supported by Microsoft This document covers two scenarios, building from scratch and redeploying.
+- Virtual servers (development and testing) - Not officially supported by Microsoft.

 ## Step 1 - Hardware pre-requisites